patito/teaching-my-wife/README.md

 	modified:   list.go
 ```

-So I can see I have modified the file `list.go`.
+I can see that I have modified the file `list.go`.
 So we have to `add` this file, commit it and send to the server.
-Looks like complicated, but isn't.
+Looks like complicated, but it is not.

 Adding a file.
 ```shell